 Grevy's zebras are the tallest of zebras and stand up to 5.2 feet shoulder height.
 The mountain and plains zebra can be up to 4.7 feet tall at the shoulder.

-Zebras run really fast and can reach a speed of 68 kilometers (42 miles) per hour.
+Zebras run really fast and can reach a speed of 68 kilometres (42 miles) per hour.
 In comparison, a lion can run at 57 km/h (35 mph) while a human can run at a maximum of 45km/h while running.

 At that speed, a lion has to catch a zebra in the first 6 to 10 seconds of breaking cover or the zebra would leave it in the dust.

 During the migratory months, zebras can move long distances in search of food and water.
-Plains zebras have been recorded moving from Namibia to Botswana over a distance of 500 kilometers (300 miles).
+Plains zebras have been recorded moving from Namibia to Botswana over a distance of 500 kilometres (300 miles).
 This is the longest land migration of animals in Africa.

 Unlike most animals that run in a straight line, zebras can run in a zig-zag manner at full speed.
 Combined with the speed and the dazzling effect of the stripes, zebras are tough in a long chase.